flowingis/vagrun/README.md

 >The following code will **delete** all the configuration files and the directory .vagrant

-`vagrun.phar cleanup [--path=/your/path]`
+`vagrun cleanup [--path=/your/path]`

-If you are sure to delete vagrant configuration and directory you could use the option `--force` to erase the installation without being prompted for confirmation.
+If you are sure to delete vagrant configuration and `.vagrant` directory you could use the option `--force` to erase the installation without being prompted for confirmation.

-## Global installation

-See [documentation](http://ideatosrl.github.io/vagrun/) for further information.

-## Requirements

-PHP 5.4.0 or above.

 ## Authors